alsadiq99/noise-analysis-breakdown/README.md

 # Noise Analysis Breakdown

-Breaking down the code used to perform the noise analysis on......
+In this documentation, a step-by-step description of the code used in the noise anlaysis of the HIV Gene Expression assay cited below.

 ***
 ### 1) Read .mat files from xlsx2mat.m and Plot Trajectories for Each Well
 ***

-* Read .mat files & plot trajectories for each well's raw data.
-* Optionally, plot equivalent diameter and save plots as .png files.
+*Read .mat files & plot trajectories for each well's raw data.
+Optionally, plot equivalent diameter and save plots as .png files.*

 <details>
-  <summary>1.
-First we check to see if file has already been read and plotted.</summary>
+	<summary><b>1.First we check to see if file has already been read and plotted.</b></summary>

 ```python
 if (exist('expInfo.mat', 'file') ~= 2)